DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 If you're not already skilled with darts, throw like you usually would.
 If you are skilled, pretend not to be (maybe spin until you're dizzy).

-With your eyes open, your odds of landing a walkable arrangement are no better than before if you don't aim for it.
+With your eyes open, your odds of landing a walkable arrangement are no better than before if you don't aim for walkability.
 There are good schools and high paying employers in walkable and non-walkable neighborhoods alike.

 If you aim for walkability, your odds of landing a walkable life are much higher than before.
 But a lack of knowledge (do you know all the transit modes DFW has to offer?), skill (are you able to ride a bicycle?), will (are you willing to trade the comfort of your car with waking up for a morning train?), and means (can you afford to live in a walkable neighborhood?) prevent your odds of a walkable life from being as high as it could be.